Safeguarding poster: you don’t need to keep painful secrets

 Report: the safeguarding implications of online suicide communities

-This report discusses the risks to young people presented by websites and forums which advocate self-harm and suicidal behaviour.
-It also looks at the prevention tools available to safeguarding professionals, and discusses the concept of ‘education’ in relation to prevention.
-Future research topics on this subject are highlighted in relation to knowledge gaps in the field.
+This report discusses the risks to young people presented by websites and forums that advocate self-harm and suicidal behaviour.
+It also looks at the prevention tools available to safeguarding professionals and discusses the concept of ‘education’ in relation to prevention.